-Emirates is betting big on Premium Economy Class, with plans to introduce the cabin aboard over 100 aircraft by 2024.
+Emirates is betting big on Premium Economy Class, with the new cabin set to make its debut in Sydney from 1 August 2022.
+The airline plans to introduce the cabin aboard over 100 aircraft by 2024.
 That’s yet another way to jet across the globe in style using your Qantas Points or Skywards Miles!

 Which Emirates flights will offer Premium Economy Class?

-After that, expect to find Premium Economy Class available across more of Emirates’ routes.
-This list should grow as its cabin refurbishments continue across the fleet.
-By mid-2024, Premium Economy Class should be available across a large chunk of Emirates’ global route network.
-This includes flights between Australia and Dubai.
+More destinations will be added as its cabin refurbishments continue across the fleet.
+By mid-2024, Premium Economy Class should be available across a large chunk of Emirates’ global route network, including the rest of Australia.